This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 UPDATE ON OUR VOLCANO

-Today, Feb 18, Hilo is absolutely gorgeous.
-The tradewinds have finally picked up, blowing the SO2 to some other unfortunates.
+Today, Feb 18, Hilo's weather is absolutely gorgeous.
+The tradewinds have picked up, blowing the vog to some other unfortunates.
 Mauna Kea is snow capped and a beautiful sight to see.
-Hilo Bay Mauna Kea from Hilo

 The daily update from the USGS notes that "As expected from the recent breakdown in trade winds, SO2 concentrations have increased over east Hawai`i.
 At the summit, values peaked in mid-morning at 4,000 ppb (4 ppm) at Jaggar Museum.
 In Hilo, several people reported sulfur smell and hazy air yesterday morning.
 The tradewinds are currently back but weak."
-A 4 ppm reading of sulfur dioxide is serious stuff.
-Earthquake activity is continuing as well.
-Looks like the volcano is reving up for some major activity.

 ==============================================